One student killed and 23 injured as school bus overturns on first day of classes

 A bus taking elementary school students to the first day of classes in Clark County, 30 miles northeast of Dayton, flipped over as its driver tried to avoid a van that swerved into oncoming traffic, according to the Ohio State Highway Patrol.

-The bus had no seatbeats, Tyler Ross of the highway patrol told ABC News.
+The bus had no seatbelts, Tyler Ross of the highway patrol told ABC News.

-The accident occured around 8.16 on Ohio 41 near Lawrencevill Road in German Township, WXIX reports.
+The accident occurred around 8.16am on Ohio state route 41 near Lawrenceville Road in German Township, WXIX reports.

 Fifty-two students were onboard when the bus flipped over.
 Twenty-two of those injured had non-life-threatening injuries, and one of those injured suffered serious injuries, according to police.